raspberrypilearning/motor-robot-buggy-scratch/en/step_1.md

 title: What you will learn
 ---

-+ To wire simple circuits using button switches, LEDs, buzzers and a Raspberry Pi
++ To wire motors to a controller board and attach this to a Raspberry Pi
-+ To code electronic **inputs** in Scratch 3
++ To code motors as electronic **outputs** in Scratch 3
-+ To combine real-world electronic inputs and outputs with on-screen Scratch activity
++ To control your robot buggy in different ways using Scratch 3

 --- /collapse ---